supriyab78/stackbit-theme-universal/content/index.md

 ---
 title: Home
 template: home
-sub_heading: "A Unibit Starter Theme"
+heading: "A Unibit Starter Theme"
 ---

 Unibit is a superset of existing static site generators.
 It *can* be used as a standalone ssg **or** any site built using Unibit can be imported into [Stackbit](https://www.stackbit.com) and seamlessly converted into other static site generators and headless CMS.